PACKRAFTING WITH KIDS? WHAT YOU NEED TO KNOW

 1. MAKE SURE THEY KNOW HOW TO SWIM

-Having children was never a limiting factor for couples who like to have adventures.
+Packrafting with kids was never a limiting factor for couples who like to have adventures.
 It is not necessary to give up a lifetime of enjoying nature for them.
 On the contrary, it can be a very useful part of teaching children to learn how to deal with the environment, live controlled and safe experiences so that their development is adequate.

 But the activities have to be adapted to the age, and the knowledge of the risks helps to discriminate dangerous situations and to anticipate to avoid them.
 In this way, we reduce the chances of accidents.
 The balance point of children is different from that of adults.
 The weight of the head and the proportion of their body favors them to unbalance easily, increasing falls.

-You have to be vigilant when they bend over to look at the water, or try to catch any object, while they are inside the packraft.
+When Packrafting with kids though you have to be vigilant when they bend over to look at the water, or try to catch any object, while they are inside the packraft.
 And of course, we have to be careful with our own movements so that they do not facilitate their falls from the packraft.

 2. CHECK THE COMPLETE CLOTHING

-The care is valid for adults and children.
+Another important point when Packrafting with kids – actally the care is valid for adults and children.
 We need the appropriate attire for packrafting.
 There are children’s sizes that cover these needs, and therefore, everyone should wear float jackets that are well adjusted to the body.
 If you are in warmer waters, normal swimsuits may be worth it if the activity does not take a lot of time.
 But we must consider the possibility that they need more clothing, regardless of how the adult perceives the ambient temperature in their body.
 This is because children are more susceptible to hypothermia, especially young ones.
 Exposed body surface area for size favors it.
 So if you plan an activity of more hours, wetsuits are recommended.
 Towels and dry clothes should always be considered for when the activity is over.

 3. REVIEW THE CPR TECHNIQUES

+Before going Packrafting with kids , it’s important to review the CPR techniques.
 Today many universities, doctors and health personnel are making a great effort so that this knowledge reaches everyone.
 CPR techniques save lives, and taking time to perform the maneuvers can represent a disastrous result with neurological or even fatal sequelae.
 In case of drowning:

 1- PROTECT: you have to remove the child from the water.
 To do this, you have to recognize that the kid is drowning.
 Many times there is a failure in this basic step and many children are victims of drowning in the presence of adults.
 The signals are: